i3arnon/i3arnon.github.io/_posts/2016-06-13-idisposable-trumps-apm.md

 It's important to call `EndXXX` even when the operation doesn't return a result to observe exceptions.

-Nowadays asynchronous code is usually written with async-await and .NET offers task-returning methods next to the APM method for most BCL types.
+Nowadays asynchronous code is usually written with async/await and .NET offers task-returning methods next to the APM method for most BCL types.
 However, under the hood most of these methods are still APM methods covered up with a task-returning overload using `Task.Factory.FromAsync`.
 You can see, for example, in [`UdpClient.ReceiveAsync`](http://referencesource.microsoft.com/#System/net/System/Net/Sockets/UDPClient.cs,57ff640dfcb1cbf0) the calls to `BeginReceive` and `EndReceive`:

 ```csharp
 public Task<UdpReceiveResult> ReceiveAsync()